 Further along they lined up behind the others at a parade ground and took seats before a large sign which read THE GUARDIANS OF KHYBER PASS.
 Underneath it read NOV 1878.

 On the parade ground facing them was a military band in brown uniforms.
 The first row had drums suspended from harnesses, the second row carried fifes.
 They waited until the tour group was seated and still.
-Then at a command they began to play and march, executing marches and counter marches, the two rows passing before and behind and passing between them.
+Then at a command they began to play and march, executing marches and counter marches, the two rows passing before and behind and passing between each other.

 It was quite a stirring display and executed very precisely.
 There was enthusiastic applause afterward.